MOD Safeguarding Partnership Board

 Global Safeguarding Team

-The work of the SPB is managed by the Global Safeguarding Team which provides specialist advice, support and direction in respect of all matters relating to safeguarding children and young people.
+The work of the SPB is managed by the Global Safeguarding Team who provide specialist advice, support and direction in respect of all matters relating to safeguarding children and young people.

-Alternatively, if as a service parent, you have any safeguarding concerns about your child and after checking with your child’s school setting would like any further support, advice and guidance, then you can contact the Children’s Education Advisory Service (CEAS) team at email@example.com or by phone on 01980 618244.
+Alternatively, if as a service parent, you have any safeguarding concerns about your child and after checking with your child’s school setting would like any further support, advice and guidance, then you can contact the Children’s Education Advisory Service (CEAS) team at: RC-DCS-HQ-CEAS@mod.gov.uk.